 Bespoke Training In-House

 There are decreased budgets for training but high demand with people taking on new roles and a greater need to ensure accuracy, efficiency and good practice, so you may find it more cost effective to supply IPROW training at your authority for several of your team, rather than picking one person to attend a course.
+It's also a useful refresher for longer term staff and, according to feedback we have had, a way to ensure everyone is working to the same protocol.

 Training days may be: